thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ```

 ##Usage
-Change your EF Context class to inherits from `Audit.EntityFramework.AuditDbContext` instead of `DbContext`.
+Change your EF Context class to inherit from `Audit.EntityFramework.AuditDbContext` instead of `DbContext`.
 For example if you have a context like this:

 ```c#
 public class MyEntities : DbContext